-This strategy covers Clinigen Group plc and all its UK subsidiaries and applies from the date of publication until it is superseded.
+In accordance with Paragraph 16 of Schedule 19 to the Finance Act 2016, this strategy has been published online and applies to Clinigen Group plc and all its UK subsidiaries and applies from the date of publication until it is superseded.

 Our approach to risk management and governance

-Clinigen identifies and manages risks and opportunities that may affect the achievement of its strategic objectives and business plans, its shareholder value and its reputation, through its risk management process.
+Clinigen identifies and manages risks and opportunities, including tax risk, that may affect the achievement of its strategic objectives and business plans, its shareholder value and its reputation, through its risk management process.
 The Board has responsibility for establishing and maintaining the Group’s internal control systems which are monitored by the Audit and Risk committee to ensure compliance with laws and regulations.
 The Group Chief Financial Officer provides updates to the Board on key risks and controls within the Group.

 Tax risk arises due to the complexity of tax legislation and potential differences in interpretation, and in relation to Clinigen’s business operating model.
 Clinigen has established policies and procedures to ensure the integrity of its tax filings and other tax compliance obligations in the UK and worldwide, and our processes are subject to the same level of internal controls, review and external audit as the rest of the business.
 Tax risk is viewed no differently to any other business risk encountered.